Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/1-restaking-developer-guide.md

 ## Key Management and EigenPod Proof Submitter

 EigenLayer Native Restaking requires submitting proofs to EigenLayer contracts to prove the amount of validator ETH is active and its withdrawal address is pointing to the EigenPod.
-Be sure to use the most secure key management solution available for your EigenPod generation key (aka the EigenPod "owner"), such as a hardware wallet or cold wallet solution.
-[todo ask @antojoseph to suggest wording here]

-For users who do not wish to include the EigenPod Owner Private Key in their proof generation commands, you may identify another wallet and delegate its privilege to submit proofs on its behalf using the assign_submitter command.
+For users who do not wish to include the "EigenPod Owner" (aka The EigenPod generation key) in their proof generation commands, you may identify another wallet as the **Proof Submitter** and delegate its privilege to submit proofs on its behalf using the assign_submitter command.
 This is a **one time process** to assign a submitter for proofs.
 At any point in the future the `sender` of the proof can be the assigned submitter.

-We recommend using a **different key** for the Proof Submitter vs the EigenPod owner.
-The Proof Submitter is any other address that is approved to submit proofs on behalf of the EigenPod owner.
-This allows the EigenPod owner key to remain used less frequently and remain more secure.

 Use the following command to assign a submitter for your EigenPod:
 ```bash
 /cli assign-submitter --execNode $NODE_ETH --podAddress $EIGENPOD_ADDRESS --sender $EIGENPOD_OWNER_PK
 ```

+Consider using a cold key for the EigenPod Owner role.
+This key should be stored securely and used infrequently.
+For cold keys, we recommend using hardware wallets (e.g., Ledger, HSMSs) or smart contract multisigs (e.g., Safe).

+We strongly recommend using a seperate key for the Proof Submitter, which can be considered a hot key.
+The Proof Submitter is any other address approved to submit proofs on behalf of the EigenPod owner.
+This separation allows the EigenPod owner key to remain secure and cold.
+Hot keys, while less secure, can be managed with solutions like Vault (Hashicorp) or environment variables.
+It is crucial not to store any meaningful value in your hot keys as operational keys are considered less secure.